TheExpandingPolytope/goonverse/ARCHITECTURE.md

 ## 4. Game Rules & Mechanics

 This section defines the authoritative gameplay rules enforced by the Game Server.
 There are **no rounds**—the game runs continuously.
-Players deposit to spawn, hunt to grow, and hold spacebar to cash out.
+Players deposit to spawn, hunt to grow, and hold the exit key (Q) to cash out.

 ### 4.1 Core Loop